Expand To Show Full Article

 Breaking Down A Car Repair Bill

-Rather than being too worried about paying too much or getting ripped-off on car repairs, it would be best if you focused on whether the charges are justified and legitimate.
+Rather than being too worried about paying too much or getting ripped off on car repairs, it would be best if you focused on whether the charges are justified and legitimate.
 After all, a car repair estimate could be too complicated for the average motorist to understand.
 Let’s break down each one to help you understand when you are being charged appropriately.

-To start, we will familiarize you with the 6 basic components to an estimate of a car repair.
+To start, we will familiarize you with the 6 basic components of an estimate of a car repair.
 You can look up these car repair estimates plus mechanic labor rate templates online.
-It includes the vehicle and customer details, auto parts, mechanic labor time, flat fees, miscellaneous charges, and summary of prices.
+It includes the vehicle and customer details, auto parts, mechanic labor time, flat fees, miscellaneous charges, and a summary of prices.

-Customer And Vehicle Details
+1. Customer And Vehicle Details

 A car repair estimate mostly uses a conventional top-down style format.
 The top part includes the personal information of the customer along with the specifics of their car such as the model, make, year, mileage, and so on.
 It can also mention the car’s problem and the owner’s request.

-Auto Parts
+2. Auto Parts

 Next up is auto parts.
 These will be listed with a brief description, amount, and the cost.
 As mentioned before, there are various kinds of auto partsaftermarket parts, OEM, and second-hand components.
 Made for or by a manufacturer, the OEM parts are generally installed by a dealer.
 There are plenty of locals that will install OEM parts as well.